by Sasha Alyson

 The gecko, @SupertechW: Wonderful piece.
 Just a question, can the UN influence member countries to change their education system?
 In my home country (Kenya), a new education system was introduced and it faced major backlash from Book publishers and Teachers’ unions…I guess they had a lot to lose.

-Franco Orozco M., @franko1984Col: Sadly, Colombia is one of those countries waving this flag on the highest hill of a mountain.
+Franco Orozco M., @franko1984Col: Sadly, Colombia is one of those countries waving this flag on the highest hill.
 We are not teaching students how to develop critical thinking, we are, like the article reads, working as if they were parrots.

 Tim, @tfoleylife: As it currently exists, school is a socially accepted form of child abuse.